2020PB/police-brutality/reports/Oregon.md

 ### Protesters struck in face | July 24th

-Footage shows a protester standing in the way of federal officers attempting to cross the fence.
+Footage shows a protester standing in the way of federal officers attempting to cross the District Courthouse fence at 3rd and Salmon.
 An officer strikes him in the face with their baton, even after the protester has begun moving backward.

 tags: baton, protester, strike

 id: or-portland-148

-geolocation:
+geolocation: 45.5161982,-122.6766199

 **Links**